MDanishRabbani/MDanishRabbani/README.md

 ## 🌟 About Me

-**2+ years in FullStack Developer and 1+ years in Devops Engineer** building scalable, secure, and high-performance applications.
+**2+ years in FullStack Developer Web & Mobile Apps and 1+ years in Devops Engineer** building scalable, secure, and high-performance applications.

 Bachelor of Computer Science-Informatics graduate degree from USK with a specialization in software engineering.